-Yes, and, No. Despite its similar flavor, Fluff isn’t just melted marshmallows and has a few other ingredients that give it that signature sticky – and oh so perfect for a Ritz cracker and peanut butter flavor.
-But, it’s that same sticky magic that makes it impossible to use – without – melting it with the butter first!
+Yes and no. Despite its similar flavor, Fluff isn’t just melted marshmallows.
+It has a few other ingredients that give it that signature sticky—and oh so perfect for a Ritz cracker and peanut butter flavor.
+But, it’s that same sticky magic that makes it impossible to use, without melting it with the butter first!
 So yes, you could indeed use Fluff to make this!
 Just stir over low heat with the butter until combined.

-And, if they do get too hard on you, pop them in the microwave for 15 seconds.
+If they do get too hard, pop them in the microwave for 15 seconds.
 It’s not going to bring back the fresh, but it’s a good trick to making them soft again!

 Obsessed with Red Velvet Cake like me?
 Check out these other totally amazing recipes!

 - Red Velvet Cake with Cinnamon Cream Cheese Frosting

 - Raspberry Chambord Red Velvet Indulgence

 - Line a 9x13-inch pan with wax or parchment paper and grease well.

 - Heat a large skillet or saucepan over low heat.
 Add the marshmallows, cake mix, and vanilla.